Ngarbuh massacre: Reactions

 The incident drew worldwide attention and condemnation from rights organisations and foreign governments.
 The United Nations condemned the attack, and encouraged Cameroon to prosecute the perpetrators.
 This reaction was echoed by that of the United States.
 Cameroonian opposition politician Maurice Kamto called for a national day of mourning.

 In early March, it was reported that the Cameroonian Army had arrested and questioned nine soldiers about the massacre, including two colonels.
 After running its own investigation, the government concluded that three soldiers and a local vigilante group had accidentally killed 13 civilians during a firefight with separatist fighters.
 After realizing their mistake, the report claimed, the soldiers and the militiamen set fire to buildings in order to erase any evidence.
 Three soldiers were subsequently arrested.

 The report and the arrests were met with appreciation internationally and by human rights organizations, while the Ambazonia Governing Council accused the Cameroonian government of "presenting false justification of the systematic killing of civilians".

 Aftermath

 In late May 2020, the military set up a base in Ngarbuh, with the stated aim of cutting off a separatist supply route from Nigeria.
 Within a week, more than 300 villagers had fled, fearing the presence of soldiers.

 Ntumbaw continued to be a battleground between separatists and armed Mbororos.
-On May 12, 2020, around 30 armed Mbororos killed two civilians after accusing separatists of killing seven Mbororos.
+On 12 May 2020, around 30 armed Mbororos killed two civilians after accusing separatists of killing seven Mbororos.
 In October, armed Mbororos killed a separatist fighter, and were subsequently hunted down by separatists.

+In February 2026, three soldiers were sentenced to prison time for taking part in the massacre.